When it comes to your bed, there’s nothing quite like sleeping with a down comforter. They’re soft, comfortable, and warm!

 For a fluffier comforter, opt for baffled box over sewn-thru construction.

 Just like with sheets, you’ll often see the thread count of the outer fabric mentioned.
-The higher the thread count, the more expensive the comforter will be.
-A high thread count comforter is a waste of money!
+The higher the thread count, then the more expensive the comforter will be.
+A high-thread count comforter is a waste of money!

 Speaking of duvet covers, if you don’t already have one, get one!

 A duvet cover is like a big pillowcase for your comforter.
 Just like a pillowcase does with a pillow, a duvet cover keeps your comforter clean, so you don’t have to wash it as often.
 The more often you wash a comforter, the sooner it will break down.

 A duvet cover also offers you the option of colors, styles, etc. – so you’re not left with a plain boring white comforter.